 Build A Snowman Read Aloud Free Printable

-I made a free printable for your little learners to work on while they are enjoying their snack.
-They will get draw a picture of a snowman, adding in everything that he needs just like in the book.
+I made a free printable for your little learners to work on while they are enjoying their snacks.
+They will get to draw a picture of a snowman, adding in everything that he needs just like in the book.
 It’s fun to see how different everyone’s are at the end!

-You can download the free printable from my TeachersPayTeachers store by clicking the green box below.
+You can download the Literacy Snack Build A Snowman free printable from my TeachersPayTeachers store by clicking the green box below.

 If you’re looking to continue the topic of building a snowman, we have some fun activities that are perfect for you!